Occasional use notices

 Provided that the OUN will not result in betting facilities being available for more than eight days in a calendar year, there can be no objections raised to an OUN.

-You do not have to pay a fee when serving an OUN.
+You do not have to pay a fee when serving an occasional use notice.

 Temporary use notices (TUNs) allow a premises to be used for gambling on a temporary basis, where there is no premises licence in place.
 Premises that might be suitable for a TUN would include hotels, conference centres, and sporting venues.